Søndeled Municipality

-History
+General information

+Administrative history

-The municipality of Østerrisør landdistrikt was created on 1 January 1838 (see formannskapsdistrikt law).
-It was called Østerrisør (East Risør) to distinguish itself from the municipality of Vesterrisør ("West Risør" in Mandal) and the neighboring town of Østerrisør.
-In 1865, the name was changed to Søndeled.
-On 1 January 1867, an uninhabited part of Søndeled was transferred to the neighboring municipality of Dybvaag.
-Later, on 1 January 1901, a small urban area of eastern Søndeled (population: 658) was transferred to the neighboring town of Risør.
+The parish of "Østerrisør landdistrikt" was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+It was called Østerrisør (lit.
+'East Risør') to distinguish itself from Vesterrisør (lit.
+'West Risør').
+It was called a "landdistrikt" because it was the rural district surrounding the neighboring town of Østerrisør.
+In 1865, the name was changed to Søndeled Municipality.

+On 1 January 1867, an uninhabited part of Søndeled Municipality was transferred to the neighboring Dybvaag Municipality.
+Later, on 1 January 1901, a small urban area of eastern Søndeled Municipality (population: 658) was transferred to the neighboring town of Risør.